Direct Collapse to Precursors of Supermassive Black Hole Seeds:Radiation-feedback-generated Outflows

-When the central sink particle mass has exceeded $\sim {\rm few}\times 10^3\,M_\odot$, the infalling gas formed a disk around it.
-We have measured the large scale accretion flow and confirmed that it is determined by the DM halo, remaining in the range of $\dot{M}_{\rm acc}\sim 1\,M_\odot\,{\rm yr}^{-1}$.
-On sub-pc scales, we found that the accretion rates differ due to various processes, such as the growth of the sink particle and formation of an accretion disk around it.
+When the central sink particle mass has exceeded $\sim {\rm few}\times 10^3\,M_\odot$, the infalling gas forms a disk around it.
+We have measured the large-scale accretion flow and confirmed that it is determined by the DM halo, remaining in the range of $\dot{M}_{\rm acc}\sim 1\,M_\odot\,{\rm yr}^{-1}$.
+On sub-pc scales, we find that the accretion rates differ due to various processes, such as the growth of the sink particle and the formation of an accretion disk around it.
 The latter one is due to the angular momentum in the accreting matter --- low angular momentum gas is accreted first, while accretion of gas with larger angular momentum is delayed.
 In this work, we focus on the processes dominating the gas dynamics in the sub-pc region after the sink particle has reached the mass of $M_{\rm sink} = 10^5\,M_\odot$.

 Figure\,\ref{fig:initial} displays the basic parameters of the accretion flow within the DM halo at time $t=0$, i.e., just prior to the radiation feedback has been initiated, and at three subsequent times with the feedback being active.
 The density and temperature profiles averaged in the {\it spherical} shells are displayed as well.
-At $t=0$, the density profile reflects the central density core of $R\sim 10^{-2}$\,pc, which is followed by a decreasing density with $\sim R^{-2}$, extending to the halo virial radius.
-At later times, the outflow generated dense shells expanding outwards, reaching $\sim 1$\,pc by the end of the run.
-The outflows have been triggered by the radiation force and pressure gradients from the vicinity of the sink and the surrounding disk.
+At $t=0$, the density profile reflects the central density core of $R\sim 10^{-2}$\,pc --- which corresponds to the size of the accretion disk, which is followed by a decreasing density with $\sim R^{-2}$, extending to the halo virial radius.

+At later times, the outflow generates dense shells expanding outwards, surpassing 1\,pc by the end of the run, and generating cavities inside the dense shells.
+The outflows have been triggered by the radiation force and thermal pressure gradients from the vicinity of the sink and the surrounding disk.
+The formation of the low-density cavities is reflected in a steeper density gradient within few$\times 10^{-2}$\,pc and expanding dense shell.
 We focus on the evolution of these shells in the next sections.